mdlacasse/Owl/README.md

 It is assumed that you have some familiarity with using a jupyter notebook or jupyterLab, and some very basic programming skills in Python.
 If not, a simple tutorial can guide you to the basic skills needed.

+Owl relies on standard Python modules such as NumPy, Pandas, and SciPy.
+Package `odfpy` is required to read files created by LibreOffice.

 By far, the easiest way to run a Jupiter notebook is to use Google Colab.

 - Step 1.
 Go to [Google Colab](https://colab.research.google.com).